 I ask it on every first date I go on.

 One, because it’s an interesting question.
 And most people on first dates ask all the boring stuff like what they study or do for work.

-I’ve found success asking questions I wouldn’t expect to be asked myself.
+I’ve found dating success by asking questions I wouldn’t expect to be asked myself.
 And I think that’s a decent guideline and just good fundamentals.
 Don’t be boring like every other bumble date they’ve been on, and go against the expectations they have of you.
 That starts with your questions.

 But, I also love this question because I happen to have one of the best answers to it.

 One time I was on a date, ice skating at Bryant Park if you’re wondering, and the girl, catching on to my shenanigans, replied, “you only asked that because you have a good answer for it.”